keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 ## Usage

-A Task is responsible for executing the TaskDefinition of a [KeptnApp](app.md) or [workload](https://kubernetes.io/docs/concepts/workloads/).
+A Task executes the TaskDefinition of a [KeptnApp](app.md) or [workload](https://kubernetes.io/docs/concepts/workloads/).
 The execution is done by spawning a Kubernetes